All Episodes

 And we're back with Senator Ted Cruz of Texas.

-Uh Senator, this happened when I was away.
+Senator, this happened while I was away.

 Chris Wallace at Fox News said that something happened to him that was unprecedented, and that is that Republicans were providing him opposition research on you.